VirtusLab/besom/website/docs/basics.md

 in the root of the [project](#projects) directory that contains the [configuration](#configuration-and-secrets) specific to this stack.

+The stack is represented in a Besom program by a `Stack` datatype that user is expected to return from the main `Pulumi.run` function. `Stack` is used to mark resources or values that stack depends on or that user wants to export as stack outputs.
+You can return a `Stack` that consists of exports only (for instance when everything you depend on is composed into a thing that you export in the final step) using `Stack.export(x = a, y = b)` or a `Stack` that has only dependencies when you don't want to export anything using `Stack(x, y)`.
+You can also use some resources and export others using `Stack(a, b).export(x = i, y = j)` syntax.

 :::tip
 The recommended practice is to **check stack files into source control** as a means of collaboration.<br/>
 Since secret values are encrypted, it is safe to check in these stack settings.